 The trail is well marked with thirteen interpretive sites.
 Some about Kingsford Smith (or Smithy, as he was known), who commenced his mail run along this very route in 1924, and others Aboriginal dreamtime stories and early European history.

-Start in Carnarvon, the vegetable growing area of the Gascoyne which provides bananas, mangoes and vegetables, and indulge in a banana smoothie from one of the plantations.
+Start in Carnarvon, the vegetable growing area of the Gascoyne which provides bananas, mangoes and a wide range of other produce.
+Indulge in a banana or mango smoothie from Bumbaks Plantation before you set off on your journey.
 From there, travel to Gascoyne Junction where the pub is the centre of town (especially in the blistering summer heat) before heading to Bangemall Inn, established in 1896 for gold prospectors and today a place to unhitch the caravan or stay in one of the station rooms.

 The world’s biggest monolith, Mount Augustus is worth a stay of a few days.
 The Summit Trail is one of the Top Trails, and there are other walks in the area.
 Then head to old Mount Gould lockup.
 Manned from 1888, a few policemen were stationed here to imprison the sheep rustlers - the pastoralists scared away native animals so the Aborigines had to eat the occasional sheep.